 Who is Penelope?

-Penelope in ancient Greek legend was the wife of Odysseus, King of Ithaca.
-Odysseus left her with their son, Telemachus when he went to the Trojan War.
+In ancient Greek legend, Penelope was the wife of Odysseus, King of Ithaca.
+Odysseus left her and their son, Telemachus when he went to the Trojan War.
 When the war ended, many mishaps and weary wanderings kept him from returning home.
-As time when on and he did not return home, many suitors, claimed her hand.
-For a long while she put them off on a plea that she must finish a robe for Laertes, her Father-in Law; but every night she unraveled what she had woven by day.
-Thus remaining faithful to his memory and steadfast to the sanctity of her home.
+As time went on and he did not return, many suitors claimed her hand and her kingdom.
+For a long while she put them off with a plea that she must finish weaving a robe for Laertes, her father-in-law.
+However, every night she unraveled what she had woven by day, thus remaining faithful to the memory 0f Odysseus and steadfast to the sanctity of her home.

-Finally, Odysseus appeared after an absence of twenty years and thus, the name of our Order, the Daughters of Penelope, in which the word Daughters symbolizes all the noble virtues, of kindness, tolerance, unselfishness, truth, goodness, beauty, self-improvement, purity, loyalty, and patience, which made up the character of Penelope.
+Finally, Odysseus appeared after an absence of twenty years to reclaim his wife, his throne, and his home.
+In the name of our Order, the Daughters of Penelope, the word Penelope symbolizes all the noble virtues, of kindness, tolerance, unselfishness, truth, goodness, beauty, self-improvement, purity, loyalty, and patience, which were evident in the character of Penelope.
+As her Daughters, we strive to exemplify and uphold these same values in today's world.

 Antiklea Projects and Events: